aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/projects/index.md

 AppCrawler functionality provides easy self-contained option to test mobile application against automated test procedure.
 Bitbar testing provides solution to run AppCrawler for both Android and iOS environments.
-Solution to achieve valuable tests is that AppCrawler will try to mimic human behavior.
-In order to achieve reliable tests, AppCrawler will try to mimic human behavior
+AppCrawler tries to mimic human behaviour in order to get reliable and valuable tests.
+AppCrawler navigates through the application under test and interacts with app elements.
-AppCrawler will try to navigate through application trying to interact with elements contained within.

-#Usage
+# Usage

 There are two possible ways to use AppCrawler in Bitbar testing:
-You can navigate through Projects to look for either new or existing project of type Android instrumentation or iOS UI Automation, then  proceed with new Test Run and add desired application and proceed to next step.
-On the second step you should select App Crawler option.
-After selecting the devices on which test should be performed you can start the test.
+Either navigate through projects and look for a project of type Android... or iOS ....
+Then proceed to 'New run', add the application under test and on second step select the App Crawler option.
+Test can be started once the device group has been selected.
-Second solution would be to navigate directly to AppCrawler button on menu in the top of the screen.
+Second solution would be to navigate directly to AppCrawler button on main menu.
 Upload application project and devices and execute test.
-In both cases results of test execution with screenshots will be collected as it would be in regular test execution.
+In both cases results of test execution with screenshots are presented in the test run view as for normal test executions.